zjalexzhou/MovieRecommender/README.md

-# BookRecommender
+# MovieRecommender

-This is code for a shiny app for a book recommender based on collaborative filtering.
+This is code for a shiny app for a movie recommender based on item-based collaborative filtering.

-For more information: See this [kernel](https://www.kaggle.com/philippsp/book-recommender-collaborative-filtering-shiny) on Kaggle.com.

-Credits:
-My thanks go to the following persons:
-1. Stefan Nicklic for his [improved implementation of collaborative filtering](https://github.com/smartcat-labs/collaboratory).
-2. Stefan Wilhelm for providing [ShinyRatingInput](https://github.com/stefanwilhelm/ShinyRatingInput).
-3. Dean Attali for his work on [shinyJS](https://github.com/daattali/shinyjs).
-4. Kaggle user [Foxtrot](https://www.kaggle.com/zygmunt) for providing the [goodbooks dataset](https://www.kaggle.com/zygmunt/goodbooks-10k).
+By Yilun Zhao & Zhijie Zhou.
+STAT 542: Practical Statistics Learning, Fall 2023